aweijnitz/RounderDB.js/README.md

 Data is stored as tuples `[<val>, <timestamp>]`.
 The timestamp is either set explicitly when adding points, or will be added automatically.
 Out-of-sequence adding is currently not supported.

 ## Installation
+RounderDB is a Node.js project, so you need to have Node.js setup before.
+There are lots of instructions out there, so google it if you don't have it already.

-Either clone this repository, or in your project folder, do
+Provided Node.js is in place, either clone this repository, or in your project folder, do

-	npm install rounderdb
+	npm install --save rounderdb

 ## Usage
 The intended use for RounderDB is to be embedded in a host application, like a server monitoring program, so the way to use it is something like this: